A Pub with No Beer: Charts

+Certifications

 Europe

 Belgian entertainer Bobbejaan Schoepen recorded the song in several languages.
 His Dutch version ("Café zonder bier") debuted in 1959 and his German version ("Ich steh an der Bar und ich habe kein Geld") in 1960.
 Both became number one hits in Belgium and in Austria.
 The song remained in the German charts for 30 weeks, where it reached number six.

 The song spent 15 weeks on the UK Singles Chart, peaking at No 3 in 1959.

 "A Pub with No Beer" is also the theme song and title of a 1962 Belgian-British film starring Bobbejaan Schoepen, also known as De Ordonnans and At the Drop of a Head.
 In 1999, the alternative rock band Dead Man Ray wrote (partly) a new soundtrack for the film and went on tour with it in the Low Countries.
 The band also covered the song and released it on one of their albums.

 Canada

 This song was very popular in Ontario, Canada, following a strike by brewery workers.
 Starting on Thursday, August 7, 1958, when 1,200 Brewers Warehousing Ltd. (Brewers Retail) employees walked off their jobs over pay, there were industry-wide layoffs as retail beer was no longer available.
 Originally aimed at Brewers Warehousing, the dispute quickly spread as contracts at various breweries across Ontario came up for renewal.
 Their actions stopped the flow of beer from various breweries for 48 days and sales of hard liquor increased 25 percent.
 Non-unionized Formosa Spring operated at full capacity until it ran out of beer August 29, 1958.
 Many people purchased beer smuggled in from US and Quebec with bootleggers collecting up to C$20.00 for a case of 24 pints (previously sold at C$4.25).
 This song could be heard daily on most radio stations during the beer strike.
-The version by Barry Nesbitt reached #15 on the CHUM Charts in October.
+The version by Barry Nesbitt reached No. 15 on the CHUM Charts in October.